ktraunmueller/Computable/README.md

 - I will not spend a minute more on this project.
 This means I won't answer _any_ questions.
   You will need to figure out stuff yourself.
 - Use the code any way you like.
 A mention in the acknowledgements would be nice if you use parts of the code.
-- I reserve all rights on the name "Computable" and the app icon.
+- I reserve all rights to the name "Computable" and the app icon.
 Please don't use them, that's all I'm asking for.
 To repeat: any derivative work must not be named Computable, nor is it allowed to use my icon.
 - Other than that, enjoy!